django-treebeard/django-treebeard/README.md

 # django-treebeard

-**django-treebeard** is a library that implements efficient tree implementations for the Django Web Framework 4.2 and later.
+**django-treebeard** is a library that implements efficient tree implementations for the Django Web Framework.

-It is written by Gustavo Picón and licensed under the Apache License 2.0.
+It was written by Gustavo Picón and licensed under the Apache License 2.0.

 ## Status